co3moz/nole/README.md

 }
 ```

+> * All specs will be executed as creation order.
 > * Timing colors are defined by timeout value.
 If value smaller than (timeout / 5) output will be green.
 If value bigger than this but smaller than (timeout / 2.5); it will be yellow.
 In all other cases color will be red.